klebgenomics/Kaptive/docs/source/Databases.rst

 What is a locus?
 ======================
-A locus in the Kaptive sense refers to a biosynthetic gene cluster that is responsible for the synthesis of a surface antigen, e.g. the *Klebsiella pneumoniae* K locus is responsible for the synthesis of the capsular polysaccharide.
+A locus in the Kaptive sense refers to a biosynthetic gene cluster that is responsible for the synthesis of a bacterial surface polysaccharide, e.g. the *Klebsiella pneumoniae* K locus is responsible for the synthesis of the capsular polysaccharide, also known as the K antigen.
-Each locus in the Kaptive databases has been defined based on a unique set of genes, with the assumption that this encodes a unique antigen, and therefore a specific immunological response and serotype.
+Each locus in the Kaptive databases has been defined based on a unique set of genes, with the assumption that this encodes a unique polysaccharide structure.
+In many cases, these unique structures will result in unique immunological serotypes.

-The gene translations (protein sequences) from each loci are compared by pairwise alignment, and must fall under a defined percent identity threshold to be considered "unique".
-Some genes (such as the core assembly machinery) will be highly similar, however the genes responsible for the antigenic diversity are expected to be more variable, and will either be unique or fall under the defined threshold.
-These thresholds vary across species, and are currently set as the following:
+The gene translations (protein sequences) from each locus are compared by pairwise alignment, and must fall under a defined percent identity threshold to be considered "unique".
+Some genes (such as the core assembly machinery) will be highly similar, however the genes responsible for the polysaccharide structural diversity are expected to be more variable.
+The specific identity thresholds vary across species.
+The thresholds corresponding to the databases distributed with Kaptive are as follows:

 ========================= ===================
 Species                   Pairwise protein identity threshold